 What might an urban cycling future look like?
-This book makes a unique contribution to the sociology of mobilities and mobile methods with a critical and creative examination of where are and where could be.
-Popan questions the normative dominance of ‘fast’ urban mobilities, namely the utopian promise of the car, with his thorough and in-depth analysis of ‘slow’cycling cultures.
+This book makes a unique contribution to the sociology of mobilities and mobile methods with a critical and creative examination of where we are and where we could be.
+Popan questions the normative dominance of ‘fast’ urban mobilities, namely the utopian promise of the car, with his thorough and in-depth analysis of ‘slow’ cycling cultures.
 This timely investigation of post-automobility futures challenges the reader to imagine the possibilities of different sensory, embodied and social worlds.

 Kat Jungnickel, Goldsmiths, University of London, author of Bikes and Bloomers: Victorian Women Inventors and Their Extraordinary Cycle Wear